Last updated: 17 October 2020 - Estimated reading time: 11 minutes

 National ID schemes increased in number, visibility, and reach

-- The UN and World Bank ID4D initiatives set a goal of providing everyone on the planet with a legal identity by 2030.
+- The United Nations (UN) and World Bank ID4D initiatives set a goal of providing everyone on the planet with a legal identity by 2030.

-- Numerous new National eID programs (including card and mobile-based schemes) were launched or initiated.
-Examples include new projects in Algeria, Belgium (mobile ID), Cameroon, Ecuador, Jordan, Kyrgyzstan, Italy, Iran, Japan, Senegal, Thailand, Turkey, major announcements in Afghanistan,Denmark, the Netherlands, Bulgaria, the Maldives, Norway, Liberia, Poland, Jamaica, Sri Lanka, Zambia and a pilot scheme in Myanmar.
+- Numerous new National eID programs (including card and mobile-based schemes and unrelated to ID2020) were launched or initiated.
+Examples include new projects in Algeria, Belgium (mobile ID), Cameroon, Ecuador, Jordan, Kyrgyzstan, Italy, Iran, Japan, Senegal, Thailand, Turkey, major announcements in Afghanistan,Denmark, the Netherlands, Bulgaria, the Maldives, Norway, Liberia, the Philippines (PhilSys ID), Poland, Jamaica, Sri Lanka, Zambia and a pilot scheme in Myanmar.
 Some of these programs now include biometrics, the majority in the form of fingerprints.

 - Schemes such as the Gov.UK Verify initiative started in 2016, and Australia announced that the first phase of its digital identity program was launched in August 2017.

-- France also announced early 2018 its national eID scheme for fall 2019.
+- France also announced in early 2018 its national eID scheme for fall 2019.

 - Canada is also progressing with its federal digital identity scheme named Pan-Canadian Trust Framework, piloted by the Digital ID Authentication Council of Canada, a non-profit organization (DIACC).
 A federal proof of concept project for a unified login authentication service called Sign In Canada started in the fall of 2018.